Matings of Cubic polynomials with a fixed critical point, Part I: Thurston Obstructions: Proof of Main Theorem

-\begin{proof} By Lemma~\ref{l:sep}, no curve in the irreducible obstruction $\Gamma$ can separate the two critical points.
-It follows that if $\gamma \in \Gamma$, then (using Lemma~\ref{l:RH} part (a)) the set $F^{-1}(\gamma)$ will consist of three components (indeed, this can be seen by inspecting the cases in Lemma~\ref{l:sep}), and so each preimage will map homeomorphically onto $\gamma$.
-Since $\Gamma$ contains only finitely many curves, any periodic cycle (under $F^{-1}$) in $\Gamma$ must be a Levy cycle $L$. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{t:quadlike}] By Lemma~\ref{l:sep}, no curve in the irreducible obstruction $\Gamma$ can separate the two fixed critical points.
+It follows that if $\gamma \in \Gamma$, then (using Lemma~\ref{l:RH} part (a)) the set $F^{-1}(\gamma)$ will consist of three components, and so each preimage will map homeomorphically onto $\gamma$.
+Since $\Gamma$ contains only finitely many curves, any periodic cycle (under $F^{-1}$) in $\Gamma$ must be a Levy cycle. \end{proof}

+\begin{rem} It is perfectly possible that the Levy cycle found above is degenerate but not removable.
+An example is given in the appendix. \end{rem}